symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-4. :doc:`Cosign the AggregateTransaction <../../cli>` with Alice's account.
-Use the transaction hash output from the first step.
+4. Once the transaction reaches the network, you will see it on the terminal where you are monitoring the aggregate bonded transactions added.
+Then, :doc:`cosign the AggregateTransaction <../../cli>` with Alice's account.
+Use the transaction hash output from (2).

 .. code-block:: bash